cbcrg/tcoffee/docs/TCS.rst

 Transitive Consistency Score
 =============================

-TCS is an alignment evaluation score that makes it possible to identify in an MSA the most correct positions.
+TCS is an alignment evaluation score that makes it possible to identify the most correct positions in an MSA.
 It has been shown that these positions are the most likely to be structuraly correct and also the most informative when estimating phylogenetic trees.
 The TCS evaluation and filtering procedure is implemented in the T-Coffee package and can be used to evaluate and filter any third party multiple sequence alignment (including T-Coffee of course!)